Virginia (video game): Reception

-On Metacritic, it holds a score of 82% on Xbox One, 77% on PlayStation 4 and 76% on PC.
+On Metacritic, Virginia holds a score of 80% on Xbox One, 77% on PlayStation 4 and 74% on PC.

 The Daily Telegraph awarded it 5 stars, saying "It is the game that titles like Dear Esther, Gone Home and Firewatch have hinted at, but in a way that evolves the interactive narrative form way beyond anything we’ve seen before."
 TIME awarded it 4.5/5, saying "what gorgeous, reverberant moments there are in this game, empowered by its absent words and explanations."
 Game Informer awarded it a score of 9.25/10, saying "Virginia is a taut thriller that strikes a fine balance between storytelling and interactivity in a way that narrative-driven first-person adventure games have not accomplished since their inception."

 PC Gamer awarded it a score of 72%, saying "A slick cinematic thriller, but interaction is limited and the story loses focus in the final act."
 Caitlin Cooke of Destructoid agreed, saying the game "sadly sacrifices the player's ability to absorb what's happening around them for the sake of cinematics" and that the story "falls apart towards the end".

 Accolades

+Following its release, Virginia was nominated for several awards, with the writers of the game receiving the award for Best Writing in a Video Game at the 2017 Writers' Guild Awards and Virginia's composer, Lyndon Holland, receiving the BAFTA for Music at the British Academy Games Awards in 2017.

 TIME, The Washington Post and The Telegraph included Virginia in their respective lists of the top 10 games of 2016.
 Mic included Virginia in a list of the 10 most underrated releases of 2016.